ecoezer/foodtaxi/README.md

 - 🍕 Complete menu with pizzas, döner, burgers, pasta, and more
 - 🛒 Shopping cart with item customization
 - 📞 WhatsApp integration for order placement
-- 📧 Email notifications for restaurant staff
+- 💾 Order management with Firebase Firestore
+- 👤 Admin dashboard for order tracking and analytics
 - ⏰ Real-time opening hours display
 - 🚚 Delivery zone management with minimum order requirements
 - 🎨 Modern UI with smooth animations